What is Stock Music? (Ultimate Guide)

-If you’re a musician or composer wanting to get started on stock music, or if you wish to know what is stock music, then you’re in the right place.
+If you’re a musician or composer wanting to get started on stock music, or if you wish to know what stock music is, then you’re in the right place.

-In this blog post, we’re going to dive in on the specifics of stock music, and I’m going to try and clear any misconceptions people might have about the subject.
-We’re going to see the difference between stock music and other types of music, and the best places to get it legally.
+In this blog post, we’ll dive into the specifics of stock music, and I will try to clear any misconceptions people might have about the subject.
+We will see the difference between stock music and other types of music and the best places to get it legally.

-Being a musician myself, I’ve been selling music to stock music libraries for the past couple of years and actually making a living from it.
+As a musician, I’ve been selling music to stock music libraries for years and making a decent income.
 So I know a thing or two about this market.

 Let’s get started!